Got questions about joining Being Tea Teacher Training?

 Our #1 most commonly asked question:

-No. This unique training program focuses on developing skills for teaching tea, and not on learning about tea ourselves as students.
-It’s not a course for beginners in tea, and we do not study tea in this program.
-We study teaching, facilitation, and space holding, with tea as the focal point for that context.
-Any applicant to Being Tea Teacher Training needs a strong background in tea knowledge in order to participate. (details on what that could look like are below)
+Here, we study teaching, facilitation, and space holding, using tea as the focal point for that learning.
+Trainees learn how to develop their own tea experiences and teach their own classes.
+Thus, any applicant to Being Tea Teacher Training needs a strong background of tea experience in order to participate. (details on what that could look like are below)

 ABOUT APPLICANT QUALIFICATION